jeremyendratno/My-Portfolio/README.md

 # 日本語's Journey
 日本語's Journey is a japanese language learning app.

 日本語's Journey is a personal project that i made to help me study japanese.
 A very simple app that doesn't use api.
 Content it provides is mostly from my notebook.
+Doesn't use any tool and/or library.

 Respository Link: https://gitlab.com/jeremyendratno/jeremy-nihon-go-journey <br>
 Publication: https://testflight.apple.com/join/lOepiy46